GiveSendGo: February 2022 data breaches

+Notable campaigns

 Kyle Rittenhouse

-A GiveSendGo campaign for Kyle Rittenhouse raised over $250,000, while similar campaigns on GoFundMe and Fundly were removed.
+A GiveSendGo campaign for Kyle Rittenhouse raised over $250,000, while similar campaigns on GoFundMe were removed.
 In response, Discover blocked transactions toward GiveSendGo.
 It was the Kyle Rittenhouse campaign that is cited as the event that gave GiveSendGo its reputation as a refuge for campaigns too controversial for other crowdfunding sites.
+The leak published by DDoSecrets also revealed that police officers and public officials in the United States had donated to Rittenhouse.

+Daniel Penny

+Daniel Penny, a US Marine Corps veteran charged in the chokehold death of Jordan Neely, raised more than 2.9 million dollars.

 2021 United States Capitol attack

-PayPal suspended payments to GiveSendGo during a campaign to raise funds following the attack on the US Capitol.
+PayPal suspended payments to GiveSendGo because it was raising funds for people who had participated in the 2021 United States Capitol attack.
+In January 2021, after receiving objections from Stripe, one of their payment processing providers, GiveSendGo suspended the ability for users to donate to pages associated with the Proud Boys, Oath Keepers, and 2020 election fraud conspiracy theories.

-Canadian convoy protests 2022
+2022 Canadian convoy protests

-In early February 2022, supporters of the trucker convoy occupying Ottawa, the Canadian capital, and blocking border crossings between Canada and the U.S. to protest COVID-19 vaccine mandates and restrictions, raised over $8 million on the GiveSendGo platform.
+In early February 2022, supporters of the trucker convoy occupying Ottawa, the Canadian capital, and blocking border crossings between Canada and the U.S. to protest COVID-19 vaccine mandates and restrictions, raised over $9 million on the GiveSendGo platform.

 On February 10, 2022, a statement was issued by Ontario's premier, Doug Ford, stating that the Ontario Superior Court of Justice, upon request from the Ontario provincial Government, has granted a restraining order against the company, intended to freeze all donations raised for the protesters.
 The GiveSendGo founders responded on Twitter that any funds raised via GiveSendGo flow directly to the campaign recipients, denied that the funds are actually frozen, and denied that Canada has jurisdiction over GiveSendGo management.

-During parliamentary questioning in March 2022, co-founder Jacob Wells stated that GiveSendGo would permit the Ku Klux Klan and the Proud Boys to fundraise on their website, provided the activity was legal.
-Since February 2021, the Proud Boys have been designated as a terrorist group by the Canadian government.
+During parliamentary questioning in March 2022, co-founder Jacob Wells stated that because of GiveSendGo's firm stance on free speech, even if individuals belonged to groups such the Ku Klux Klan and the Proud Boys, they would still be permitted to fundraise on their website, provided the activity was legal.